 - On Smashwords.com: How the platform formats your book for you and is an immediate marketplace.
 It also distributes on the iPhone through Stanza and now has a deal with Barnes & Noble

 - On Piracy vs Obscurity.
 Digital piracy is reality, but worse than that is no-one even knowing about you.
 (Quote attributed to Tim O’Reilly).
-For more on piracy and the impact on book sales, check this podcast with transcript from Kirk.

 - DRM (Digital Rights Management) is a ‘locked-up” ebook but this doesn’t guarantee that the book won’t be pirated.